impress-org/support-manual/daily-routine/queue-health-habits.md

 2. No pending ticket is "left hanging" waiting on a response to an issue.
 3. No ticket is untagged.

-Because all of the above scenarios are difficult to maintain at scale, it's imperative that support technicians block out time to tend to the three aspects #QHH.
+Because all of the above scenarios are difficult to maintain at scale, it's imperative that support technicians block out time to tend to the three aspects of #QHH.

 That's done in the following ways: